IsaiahDuarte/cu-lab/readme.md

 **Note:** The setup may take up to an hour depending on your device.
 It will be faster for new labs since the OS images are built.

+Once the script is done, you should have entries in your host file for the new VMs.
+So you can RDP into them or open Hyper-V Manager and connect to them that way.

 For more information, see the [AutomatedLab documentation](https://automatedlab.org/).

+### Upcoming
+- Multi-Domain support

 ### References